Riteshhh-Thakur/Pizza-Sales-Analysis---Excel-Dashboard/README.md

-# Pizza-Sales-Analysis---Excel-Dashboard
-An interactive Excel dashboard visualizing pizza sales with dynamic slicers, KPIs, trend analysis, and revenue breakdowns by size, category, and time.
-Built using pivot tables, charts and clean design to deliver sharp business insights.
 # 🍕 Excel Pizza Sales Dashboard

 An interactive Excel dashboard that analyzes pizza sales data to uncover trends, performance insights, and strategic opportunities.
 Designed with clean visuals and dynamic filters to support data-driven decision making.